-When talking about notable cities in terms of having significantly sized populations, many of those in North America are worth taking a look at for their socioeconomic importance.
-Such cities are recognizable far beyond the borders of the continent, not only standing out in terms of size of the populous, but for their important cultural and economic contributions to their respective countries as a whole.
+Many North American cities are well-known far beyond the borders of the continent.
+Not only do they stand out in terms of size of the populous, but for their important cultural and economic contributions to their respective countries as a whole.
 Over the years, cities in Canada, the United States, and Mexico have frequently interchanged in size rankings due to a variety of factors influencing population growth.

-The North American continent has an estimated regional population of 529,000,000.
+The population of North America is around 579 million.
 Looking more closely at this population of more than half a billion people, we have identified some of the largest, most important cities found on the continent in terms of population.
 In this article, the city populations listed are those of metro areas, not necessarily city proper populations within the bounds of city limits.

 Mexico City closely follows New York as the most populous metro area in North America, with a population of 22,000,000.
 The population of Mexico City continues to grow, at an annual rate of 1.8%.
 Most Mexican industrial products are produced within its surrounding area, making it a logical point of relocation for the job-seeking migrants who continue to pour into in this city from all around the country.